FAQ

 Are electronic versions of the Code permitted?

 Only hard copy materials are permitted into the exam.
-Electronic PDF Versions are not permitted for either in person or on the computer exams.

 Although not necessary, OESC Bulletins are permitted to be brought and used for the ME exam.